 The Mission district

-Has a rich history that dates back to when the Spanish Missionaries arrived to San Francisco in 1776.
+Has a rich history that dates back to when the Spanish Missionaries arrived in San Francisco in 1776.
 It was populated by Mexican immigrants, Mexican Americans, also known as Chicanos, and later by Latin Americans from different countries.
 Today, the neighbourhood is the epicentre of Latino culture, with art, food, shops and numerous Latino artistic and cultural institutions.
-Valencia street between 15th-18thStreet is a vibrant part where you can enjoy the Latino vibe.
+Valencia Street between 15th-18thStreet is a vibrant part where you can enjoy the Latino vibe.

 Places to eat and have a drink